 6. Check for the granivore-desires for every native seeds you want to plant, both ants and rodents, and invent methods to stop robbing and caching the seeds.

 7. Expand successes over larger areas, ONLY after you have produced successful techniques in your test plots.

-8. Add to your budget for the larger area, to be able to have the ecotype seeds collected locally by professional collectors, and to be able tp contract for commercial reproduction of those locally collected seeds.
+8. Plan your budget for the larger area, to be able to have the ecotype seeds collected locally by professional collectors, and contract for commercial bulk reproduction of those locally collected seeds.

-Also, within two years or less, a good performance standard for cover is you should have 98% or better native cover.
+Within two years or less, you need 98% or better native cover.
 If not, start your test plots over.